killstorm103/PS3-Zeyfox-Store-Addons/README.md

-Back up all of your rco files before doing this (make sure you don't change the name of the files) make sure your ps3 is connected to Wifi and you know your ps3's IP download and install FilleZilla Client (on your pc/laptop) if you don't have it already if something goes wrong you can use FilleZilla to connect to your ps3 and in the Remote site you can type in: /dev_blind and go to /dev_blind/vsh/resource
+Back up all of your rco files before doing this (make sure you don't change the name of the files) make sure your ps3 is connected to Wifi and you know your ps3's IP (+ download & install Webman mod on your ps3) download and install FilleZilla Client (on your pc/laptop) if you don't have it already if something goes wrong you can use FilleZilla to connect to your ps3 and in the Remote site you can type in: /dev_blind and go to /dev_blind/vsh/resource